ErikSzabo/temalabor-kanban/README.md

 ## Project structure

-Frontend is located at the frontend directory.
+Frontend source code is located at the `frontend/src` directory.

 ```bash
 ├───components